NorthEdWAD/solutions-ver2/project-05-celsius-function/js-functions-lesson-plan.md

 - Kinesthetic: Passing an argument to function parameter, then having function return a value (the answer)

 📝 **Assessment**
-- Write two functions that have two parameters and both return a value
+- Write two functions that take parameters and both return a value
-  - Function 1 returns a number
+  - Function 1 uses the alert ( ) method to display student's first name and home school in a template string
+  - Function 2 has two parameters -- num1 and num2 -- and calculates and returns the product of the two numbers
-  - Function 2 returns a string (welcome message)
+    - Answer is displayed in an alert box using a template string

 🔗 **Resources**
 - w3schools: [Returning a value from function](https://www.w3schools.com/js/tryit.asp?filename=tryjs_function_sayhello)